 BEST TIME TO VISIT LAKE ATITLAN

-Winter season in Lake Atitlan is also the rainy season which typically runs from April and ends in October.
+The Winter season is also the rainy season which typically runs from April and ends in October.
 When it rains in winter it’s usually only an afternoon downpour and the rest of the day is sunny.
-Temperatures are known to be quite cooler during the day and night.
+Temperatures are known to be quite cool during the day and night.

 LAKE ATITLAN MAP